Topics in String Theory and Quantum Gravity: Consistency conditions: anomalies

-The situation is quite different if we consider Dirac fermions in $1+1$ dimensions.
-In this case, to get the fermion effective action, we have only to add to (\ref{effective-grav}) its parity transformed
+The situation is quite different if when considerin a Dirac fermions in $1+1$ dimensions.
+The fermion effective action in this case is obtained by adding to~(\ref{effective-grav}) its parity transformed, to write